adityabisht02/BetterPoll-Android/README.md

 2. You should be able to make requests to the locally running server from the emulator (use the ip :"http://10.0.2.2:3000/" to access the server from the emulator).

+<h2>App Flow </h2>
+<h4> User Side </h4>
+1. The user will need to login once ,only if the admin has created this user will he be able to login. <br>
+2. On logging in the user will be remembered using SharedPreferences, the user id will be saved locally as well. <br>
+3. The user can now interct with the app, he can view the mess menu(updates automatically), he can interact with other users, and he can view available shuttles for booking.
+All of these are fetched from the backend. <br>
+4. The user can use his mess code to log his attendance at the mess.

 <h2> The User Side of the application : </h2>
 The User side of the application is what the students(assuming a college campus) will see and interact with.